Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - The previous way of providing transport level settings (`ProvisioningTransportHandler`) has been replaced with `ProvisioningClientTransportSettings`.
 - TPM support removed.
 The library used for TPM operations is broken on Linux and support for it is being shutdown.
 We'll reconsider how to support HSM.

+#### Notable additions
+- Added support for setting a client web socket instance in the client options so that users can have better control over AMQP web socket connections.
+- Added support for setting the web socket level keep alive interval for AMQP web socket connections.
+- Added support for setting the remote certificate validation callback for AMQP TCP connections.

 ### DPS service client

 | Version 1.x API | Equivalent version 2.x API |